Skip to marketing content

 How this differs from promises

-Outputs page references source-data quality limits: tangible review outputs depend on source records and human exception review, not a promise that payroll is hands-off, fully automated, officially certified, or free from owner review.
+Outputs page references source-data quality limits: tangible review outputs depend on source records and human exception review, not a promise that payroll is hands-off, fully automated, officially certified, or free from admin review.

 Payroll calculation summary

-A concise owner-review view of payroll calculation support totals, adjustments, source status, and unresolved questions before handoff.
+A concise admin-review view of payroll calculation support totals, adjustments, source status, and unresolved questions before handoff.

 Who uses it:

-Practice owner, delegated payroll reviewer, bookkeeper, accountant, or payroll provider.
+Practice admin, delegated payroll reviewer, bookkeeper, accountant, or payroll provider.

 When it is used: